Follow the steps below to get connected.

 Essential Energy will respond within 10 business days, unless otherwise agreed.

-Each connection offer has a unique Connection Offer Number called an ECN (Essential Connection Offer) number with the format ‘ECN-000000’.
-This number is only issued once the application has been approved and an offer has been made and accepted.
-This number will be referenced in communications regarding your connection offer and will be used to reference all other activities required to deliver your connection.
+Each Connection Contract and Schedule of Site-Specific Conditions is uniquely identified by an Essential Connections Number (ECN) in the format ‘ECN-000000’.
+This number is only issued once the application has been approved and a Connection Contract Confirmation has been issued.
+This number will be referenced in all communications regarding your connection and will be used to reference all other activities required to deliver your connection.

-Please ensure that you are given a copy of your connection offer letter, your ECN number and your application case number (8-digit number that relates specifically to your application) from whoever submitted your application, as others you engage to complete your works are likely to require these numbers.
+Please ensure that you receive a copy of your Connection Contract and Schedule of Site-Specific Conditions, your ECN and your connection application case number (8-digit number that relates specifically to your connection application) from whoever submitted your application.
+This is because other electrical professionals that you engage to complete your works will require these throughout the lifecycle of your connection project.

 Step 6 – Getting connected

-As part of your offer, we may include site-specific conditions.
-You can find these in the offer letter we send you.
-Your ASP or electrical contractor must abide by these conditions when building or installing your system.
+As part of your Contract, we may include site-specific conditions which form part of your Connection Contract.
+You can find these in the Connection Contract Confirmation that we send you as the Schedule of Site-Specific Conditions.
+Your ASP or electrical contractor should abide by these conditions when building or installing your system.

-If you do not require construction of network assets, you can engage an ASP 2 or other electrical contractor.
+If you do not require construction of network assets, you can engage a Level 2 ASP or electrical contractor to complete your connection.
 For some connection types, such as the installation of solar panels, you may only need a licensed solar installer.

-For more information about a Basic Connection Offer and the steps to be taken to finalise your connection please see our Basic Connection page.
+For more information about a Basic Connection and the steps to be taken to finalise your connection, please see our Basic Connections page.

 Standard Connection offer